Mohamad-Nasser-engr/Playwright_Jenkins_Test/README.md

   - Ensure your test classes follow the naming convention ***Test.java** so Surefire can detect them.
 If not, update includes in the plugin config.

 ### 5. Expose Jenkins to GitHub using ngrok (for Webhooks):
 If Jenkins is hosted locally (e.g., on http://localhost:8443), GitHub won’t be able to trigger webhooks unless it's exposed to the internet.

-To solve this we use ngrok:
+To solve this we use ngrok to create a public URL that links to Jenkins:
 - Install ngrok
 - Start ngrok on the Jenkins port:
 ```bash